 The knowledge and skills required

 The advanced theoretical knowledge required to make appropriate judgements and decisions at this level is augmented by ongoing professional development and thorough understanding of external legislative and societal change.
-Also by a deeper understanding of the Council operational structures which both support and depend upon the job holder’s actions and advice.
+Also, by a deeper understanding of the Council operational structures which both support and depend upon the job holder’s actions and advice.
 Roles will be professional experts, providing expert professional leadership across a number of functions.

 Thinking, planning and communication